What Are Bots? How Do Chatbots Work?

 Chatbots interpret and process users’ words or phrases and give an instant pre-set answer.
 They inhabit platforms like – FB Messenger, Whatsapp, Skype, Slack, Line, Kik, Wechat, or even your website.
 Similar to regular apps chatbots have an application layer, a database, APIs, and Conversational User Interface (CUI).

 There are three main types of chatbots:

 This is the simplest type of chatbots today.
 People interact with these bots by clicking on buttons and using pre-defined options.
 To give relevant answers these chatbots require people to make a few selections.
 As a result, these bots have a longer user journey, and they are the slowest to guide the customer to their goal.

 These bots are great when it comes to qualifying your leads.
 The chatbot – asks questions, and people answer them with buttons.
 The bot analyzes collected data and gives a reply.
 But, for more advanced scenarios with many conditions or factors, these chatbots aren’t always the best solution.

 These bots use Machine Learning (ML) which helps the chatbot learn from users’ inputs and requests.

 ML is the ability of the computer to learn by itself from the data, recognize patterns and decide with minimal human interference.

-Intellectually independent chatbots are trained to understand specific keywords and phrases that trigger bot’s reply.
-With the time they train themselves to understand more and more questions.
-You can say they learn and train from experience.
+Intellectually independent chatbots are trained to understand specific keywords and phrases that trigger the bot’s reply.
+With time they train themselves to understand more and more questions.
+You can say any conversational ai chatbot learns and trains from experience.

 For example, you write to a chatbot: “I have a problem with logging into my account”.
 The bot would understand the words “problem” “logging” “account” and would provide a pre-defined answer based on these phrases.